dentarg/auth0-blog/_posts/2017-10-01-Building-your-first-crystal-app-with-jwt-auth_V3.markdown

 ---
 layout: post
-title: "Building your first Crystal Web App &amp; Authenticating with JWTs"
+title: "Building Your First Crystal Web App & Authenticating with JWTs"
-description: "Continuing on from my Introduction to Crystal article, this time we're going to build our first Crystal Web App and Authenticate Users via JSON Web Tokens."
+description: "Continuing on from my Introduction to Crystal article, this time we're going to build our first Crystal web app and authenticate users via JSON Web Tokens."
 date: 2017-10-23 08:30
 category: Technical Guide
 author: